 Figure 4: So then we went for the gold- gold standard that is for paleobotany- the Rhynie Chert from Aberdeenshire Scotland.
 This Devonian chert (~ 400 Myr old) contains some of the best preserved plant and insect fossils.
 Kevin was interested in a particular extinct plant - Asteroxylon - that lies very close to the phylogenetic root of all trees.
 Kevin painstakingly made an acetate peel of the Rhynie Chert- found a longitudinal fragment of Asteroxylon and I excised this, embeded this in epoxy and ultramicrotomed this.
 WOW!
 We found clearly indicated chemical differentiation.
 We interpret this signature as the signature of this plant having the capacity to biosynthesize both cellulose and lignin- if only cellulose- no chemical differentiation.
 We went on to go further down the "tree" of trees first to "Rhynia" and then to "Aglaophyton" - neither of which exhibited evidence of remnant chemical differentiation.
 This led us to propose that lignin biosynthesis emerged with Asteroxylon- and the rest was history- plants colonizing the continents, massive changes in continental weathering, the development of a floral canopy, changes in the Earth's albedo, carbon burial and the rise of O2.... yes you got it- we humans likely owe our existence to "little" asteroxylon learning how to biosynthesize lignin.

-Perhaps the random mutation that led to the metabolic pathway to lignin- methoxy transferase -
+Perhaps the random mutation that led to the metabolic pathway to lignin- methoxy transferase - might have been as transformative to the Earth as Rubisco/photo synthesis in general.
+We owe our existence to plants!

 P.S.
 My colleagues at Carnegie Plant Biology - Sue Rhee, Art Grossman and Devaki Bhaya have really opened my eyes to incredible biosynthetic landscape that are plant metabolic pathways.
 Starting with photosynthesis, to polycarbohydrate synthesis and construction, and then lignin biosynthesis- Plants have completely changed this world!!!!